Sherlock (TV series): Episodes

-Four series, each consisting of three episodes, have been produced.
+Four series, each consisting of three episodes, were produced.
 The first series was initially broadcast in July and August 2010 on the BBC, later premiering on Public Broadcasting Service (PBS) in the United States in October 2010.
-A second series of three episodes was first broadcast in the UK in January 2012, and then in the U.S. during May 2012.
+A second series of three episodes was first broadcast in the UK in January 2012, and then in the US during May 2012.
 The third series premiered in the UK on 1 January 2014 and in the US on 19 January 2014.
 The series has been sold to 180 territories.
-A special episode premiered on 1 January 2016, on BBC One and PBS, marking the first time the series has aired on the same day in the UK and U.S. The fourth series began airing on BBC One and PBS on 1 January 2017 and concluded on 15 January 2017.
+A special episode premiered on 1 January 2016, on BBC One and PBS, marking the first time the series has aired on the same day in the UK and US.
+The fourth series began airing on BBC One and PBS on 1 January 2017 and concluded on 15 January 2017.

 Series 1 (2010)

 The first episode, "A Study in Pink", loosely based upon the first Sherlock Holmes novel A Study in Scarlet, was written by Moffat and directed by Paul McGuigan.
 The story depicts the introduction of Sherlock to John, and them entering a flatshare at Baker Street in London, and then their investigation into a series of deaths, initially believed to be suicides.
 Mycroft Holmes, Sherlock's older brother, played by Mark Gatiss, also appears for the first time.
 The episode was first broadcast simultaneously on BBC One and BBC HD on 25 July 2010.

 The second episode, "The Blind Banker", was first broadcast on 1 August 2010.
 Written by Stephen Thompson and directed by Euros Lyn, the episode depicts Holmes being hired by an old university acquaintance to investigate a mysterious break-in at a bank in the City of London.

 The first series concluded with "The Great Game", first broadcast on 8 August 2010.
-The episode introduces the archenemy character, James Moriarty (played by Andrew Scott) to the series, who sets Holmes deadlines to solve a series of apparently unrelated cases.
+The episode introduces the archenemy character, James Moriarty (played by Andrew Scott), to the series, who sets Holmes deadlines to solve a series of apparently unrelated cases.
 Written by Mark Gatiss and directed by McGuigan, "The Great Game" ends with a cliffhanger in which Sherlock and Moriarty reach a standoff involving a bomb attached to a vest removed moments earlier from Watson.